dxps/airbnb_react/readme.md

 ## Setup

+Create the `.env` file using the `cp .env.example .env` command.
+Update it, if you want/need.

 Since this project was created using `bun init` in [Bun](https://bun.com) v1.3.1, `bun` related commands are used:

 - Use `bun install` to install the project dependencies.